JosueRivera94/JosueRivera94/README.md

 I am a responsible, self-taught person who always seeks to have a balance in everything and have harmony to achieve a good result.

 ---
-> Languages: VB.Net - JavaScrip - TypeScript - NodeJs - HTML,CSS3
+> Languages: VB.Net - JavaScript - TypeScript - NodeJs - Angular - React - HTML,CSS3